JackHack95/ProjectTest/README.md

 License
   This Test Project is available under GNU GENERAL PUBLIC LICENSE.
-See the LICENSE file for more info.
+See the GNU License file for more info.